 Socio-Political Context

 While the film takes place in France, the influence of the Algerian war for independence is strong.
-The war greatly affected France during the 1950s and 1960s, where the demands for decolonization were the strongest.
-The soldier Cléo meets, Antoine, is on leave from Algeria.
-Antoine claims that the people in Algeria are dying for nothing.
-There are also protests on the streets witnessed by Cleo while she is in the taxi.
+The war greatly affected France during the 1950s and 1960s, with strong demands for decolonization.
+The soldier Cléo meets, Antoine, is on leave from Algeria, claiming that the people in Algeria are dying for nothing.
+There are also street protests witnessed by Cleo while she is in the taxi.

 Gender and Feminism

-Cléo from 5 to 7 depicts male stereotypical treatment of women, leading ti their sense of alienation and oppressiveness.
-Cléo complains that no one takes her seriously since she’s a woman, and that men think she’s faking her illness just in order to get attention.
-She seems to have internalized these stereotypes and her own victimization, just as many women in France did at the time.
+Cléo from 5 to 7 depicts women’s mistreatment by men, often causing them sense of alienation and oppressiveness.
+Cléo complains that no one takes her seriously because she’s a woman; some men think she’s faking her illness just in order to get attention.
+She seems to have internalized these stereotypes and her own victimization, just as many women in France (and elsewhere).
 She keeps telling herself that beauty is everything: “As long as I’m beautiful, I’m alive.”

-Beginning in the 1940s, the French intellectual scene was dominated by existentialism, a movement in philosophy that would greatly influence art in France for the next two decades.
-Cleo from 5 to 7 is an existential film par excellence: For the entire story, Cléo struggles with real fears and anxieties of her mortality.
-The impending results of her medical exam and the real possibility that she might be diagnosed with cancer make her existential heroine, highly aware of her own mortality.
+Beginning in the 1940s, the French intellectual scene was dominated by existentialism, a movement in philosophy that would influence art in France for the next two decades.
+Cleo from 5 to 7 is an existential film: Cléo struggles with real fears and anxieties of her mortality.
+The impending results of her medical exam and the real possibility that she might be diagnosed with terminal cancer makes her aware of her own mortality.

 Cast